tillbiskup/evedata/docs/architecture.rst

 .. admonition:: Points to discuss further (without claiming to be complete)

+    * Modelling ``ArrayChannelData`` and ``AreaChannelData``

+      Array and area channels are not yet properly modelled.
+Both result in several additional HDF5 datasets in the current eveH5 scheme (v7), particularly, but not limited to ROI settings and the corresponding statistics.
+For each of these datasets, we need to decide which data *can* actually change for individual PosCounts (within one scan module) and hence need to be saved in the data section of a dataset, and which do not change, hence can be served as attributes.
+Furthermore, we would need to decide for the eveH5 scheme whether to store all ROIs within the channel dataset or alternatively to introduce a group for each array/area detector (and suffixed with the scanmodule ID).

+    * How to deal with axes read-back values (RBV)?

+      With the advent of precise optical encoders, it turned out that axes do move after arriving at their set point.
+Hence, for some measurements, axes RBVs are read as pseudo-detector channels.
+Currently (eveH5 v7), these data end up as detector channels in distinct HDF5 datasets.
+However, logically they belong to the corresponding axes.
+Further complications may arise from the fact that there exists the use case for recording these axes RBVs during averaging of detector channel data.

     * Do we need additional classes for ``DeviceData`` and ``OptionData``?

       Devices seem only to be saved as monitors in the "device" section of the eveH5 file and appear as ``MonitorData``.
 Generally, starting with eve v1.32, all pre-/postscan devices (and options) are automatically stored as monitors, *i.e.* in the "devices" section of the eveH5 file.